MSM-Extensions/SmartBloxServer/README.md

 ## Important Notes

-- **Nested objects/arrays** are fully supported (automatically wrapped into proper `SmartBloxObject` / `SmartBloxArray` instances).
-- All `get*` methods return `nil` if the key/index doesn't exist or has the wrong type.
-- `put*` and `add*` methods include runtime assertions for type safety (they will error in Studio if you pass wrong data).
+- All `put*` / `add*` methods include runtime type assertions (errors in Studio on mismatch).
+- Nested SFSObjects and SFSArrays are automatically wrapped/unwrapped by the Serializer.
+- `get*` methods are type-safe and return `nil` for missing or wrong-type data.
-- The system uses the exact same type codes as SFS2X for maximum compatibility.
+- The system uses the exact same type codes as SFS2X.

----

-## Stress Testing & Production Readiness

-**This module has been heavily stress-tested** with the following scenarios:

-- 100+ rapid-fire requests (pings)
-- Deep nesting up to **50 levels**
-- Large payloads with **2000 items** in arrays (including long strings and numeric values)
-- Mixed nested objects + arrays
-- Edge cases: missing keys, wrong-type getters (correctly returns `nil`)

-All tests completed successfully with no serializer crashes, no assertion failures from the module, and stable callback behavior.
-Round-trip times remained reasonable even under heavy load (0.17–0.35 seconds for large payloads in Studio).

-**Conclusion**: The core functionality (serializer, object/array system, RID callbacks, and single RemoteEvent handling) is stable and **ready for production use** in small to medium-sized games.
----
+- Login is **mandatory** — players are kicked if `USER_LOGIN` handler returns `false`.
+- Public user variables are automatically synced to all clients in real time.
+- `SYNC_USERS` is sent automatically after successful login.

 **Made for Roblox** — Inspired by SmartFoxServer 2X.

-If you have any questions or want to contribute, open an issue or PR on GitHub!

-Happy building! 🚀
+Happy building!